Kenchinjiru (けんちん汁) Japanese Vegetable Soup

 Instructions

-- Lightly rinse the dried shiitake mushrooms to remove dust or dirt and put them in a bowl along with the konbu and 3 ½ cups of boiling water.
+- Lightly rinse the 30 grams dried shiitake mushrooms to remove dust or dirt and put them in a bowl along with the 8 grams konbu and the boiling 3 ½ cups water.
 Let these rehydrate for 30 minutes.

 - Prepare the other vegetables while you wait for the mushrooms to rehydrate.